Compositional Generalization from Learned Skills via CoT Training: A Theoretical and Structural Analysis for Reasoning: Systematic Generalization via a Two-Stage Circuit

 Up to this point, we have demonstrated that incorporating explicit CoT training in controlled experiments significantly enhances the model’s reasoning generalization ability—shifting it from ID generalization alone to encompassing both ID and OOD generalization.
 Key factors such as data distribution (e.g., ratio $\lambda$ and pattern) play a crucial role in shaping the model’s capacity for systematic generalization. \textbf{However, the internal mechanisms underlying these improvements remain unclear, which we aim to explore in this part}.

-\textbf{Logit Lens \& Causal Tracing.} Logit lens is a widely used for inspecting hidden states of LLMs \citep{dar2023analyzing,geva2023dissecting,katz2023visit,sakarvadia2023memory,yang2024largelanguagemodelslatently,wang2024grokking}.
-The key idea of logit lens is thus to interpret hidden states in middle layers of LLMs via projecting them into the output vocabulary space with the model output embedding matrix.
-We adopt the recent practice \citep{yang2024largelanguagemodelslatently,wang2024grokking} where the activation first goes through the transformer’s final normalization layer before multiplying with the output embedding.
+\textbf{Logit Lens \& Causal Tracing.} Logit lens is widely used for inspecting hidden states of LLMs \citep{dar2023analyzing,geva2023dissecting,katz2023visit,sakarvadia2023memory,yang2024largelanguagemodelslatently,wang2024grokking}.
+The key idea behind the logit lens is to interpret intermediate hidden states by projecting them into the output vocabulary space using the model’s output embedding matrix.
+We adopt the recent practice \citep{yang2024largelanguagemodelslatently,wang2024grokking} where the activation first goes through the transformer’s final normalization layer before being multiplied by the output embedding.
 For causal tracing, the transformer can be interpreted as a causal graph \citep{pearl2009causality} that propagates information from the input to the output via a network of intermediate states, enabling various causal analyses of its internal computations \citep{vig2020investigating,meng2022locating,wang2023interpretability,hanna2023gpt2,feng2024binding,wang2024grokking}.
 Specifically, during the normal run, we intervene on the state of interest by replacing its activation with the activation from the perturbed run\footnote{If perturbing a node does not alter the target state (top-1 token through the logit lens), we prune the node.
 Please see method details in Appendix \ref{app:causal details}.}.
 We then proceed with the remaining computations and measure whether the target state (the top-1 token through the logit lens) is altered.
-For simplicity, we denote a hidden state by $E[\text{layer index, token position}]$.
+For simplicity, we denote a hidden state as $E[\text{layer index, token position}]$.

 We investigate the inner workings of the model during generalization using two widely adopted interpretability methods: logit lens \citep{nostalgebraist2020interpreting} and causal tracing \citep{pearl2009causality}.
 Specifically, we examine hidden-state representations by projecting intermediate-layer activations into the vocabulary space through the model’s output embedding matrix.
 Besides, we assess the causal contribution of intermediate states by systematically replacing layer-wise representations, enabling us to identify the circuits responsible for generalization.
 Our analysis is conducted within the experimental setup described in Section~\ref{subsec:cot vs. nocot}.
 Here, we use $(e_1,r_1,e_2)\oplus(e_2,r_2,e_3)\Longrightarrow (e_1,r_1,r_2,e_3), \forall e_1,e_2,e_3 \in \mathcal{E}, \forall r_1,r_2 \in \mathcal{R}$ to represent two-hop facts, in order to more clearly compare training with CoT and without CoT.